Why do we need Vitamin D?

 Try relying on more sun exposure.

-Increase your intake but make sure you test your Vitamin D level every 3-6 months.
+Increase your intake, but make sure you test your Vitamin D level every 3-6 months.

 Q. Can anyone take vitamin D supplements?

-If you have any kidney, liver or hormonal disease, hyperparathyroidism, or granulomatous disease or any illness that concerns you, then you must get advice from specialist.
+If you have any kidney, liver or hormonal disease, hyperparathyroidism, or granulomatous disease or any illness that concerns you, then you must get advice from a specialist.

 If you have high blood calcium levels.